aaronisberg/VITE_Scaffold_Beta/README.md

 -	  Add <style>#canvas {width: 100%; height:100%;}</style>
 -	Add a <link stylesheet> reference to style.css
 -	Npm run dev to confirm.

+-	To add installers for object loaders:
+-	  npm install -D @babylonjs/loaders

+-	Regions within main.js contain each element, and code blocks using the /*..*/ comment can be uncommented (SHIFT + ALT + A) to turn each feature on or off.